typesupply/opentype-cookbook/readme.md

 - Must not start with a number or a period.

 You should avoid naming anything with the same name as a [reserved keyword](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html#2.c).
 If you do need to name a glyph with one of these names, precede an reference to the glyph with a \.
 But, really, try to avoid needing to do this.

+## Substitutions
+- target and replacement
+-- classes
+- sub by syntax
+- replace one with one
+- replace many with one
+- replace one with many
+- replace one from many

+## Positioning
+- position, advance
+- value record
+- cumulative
+- single
+- pair
+- cursive (maybe)
+- mark to base (maybe)
+- mark to ligature (maybe)
+- mark to mark (maybe)

+## Contextual
+- backtrack
+- lookahead
+- ignore
+- substitutions
+- positioning

+## Features
+- common feature tags and descriptions

+### Special Features
+- kern
+-- assumptions that this is positioning only
+-- contextual is possible, but not widely supported
+- aalt
+-- one from many
+- stylistic sets
+-- designer defined behavior (assumed to be substitutions?)
+-- naming (unsupported)

+## Advanced Techniques
+- languages and scripts
+- include
+- recycling lookups
+- lookupflag
+- useExtension

+## Common Features (and sample code)
+- intro about supporting only what is needed, how to order these, etc.
+- small caps (smcp, c2sc)
+- all caps (case, cpsp)
+- figures (pnum, tnum, lnum, onum)
+- fractions (frac: adobe, contextual; afrc?)
+- numerators
+- denominators
+- swashes (swsh, cswh, demonstrate collision detection)
+- titling alternates
+- ligatures (liga, dlig)
+- localized forms
+- ordinals
+- superscript, subscript
+- aalt
+- fun stuff
+-- randomization (trigger, cycle, quantum)
+-- swashes with collision detection
+-- init, medi, fina without init, medi, fina
+-- roman numerals

+## Common Problems
+- all of the rule types in a lookup must be the same type
+- table overflow
+- bad feature and rule ordering can lead to needless complexity
+- features can't know if other features are active or not
+- complex contextual rules leading to slowness of overflow errors (limit the contexts to what is *likely* to happen, not *everything*)

+## .fea vs. Compiled Tables
+- this is technical, but should probably be explained lightly

+## Things That Should Not Be In This Document (and why)
+- ranges in glyph classes (why: not that useful, hard to debug)
+- CID (why: complex)
+- contour point (why: complex)
+- GDEF (why: complex)
+- named value records (why: haven't ever used it)
+- subtable breaking (why: because I said so)
+- enumerating pairs (why: complex)
+- contextual kerning (why: support is consistent)
+- the aalt construction technique of including complete features (why: I don't like it)
+- the optical size feature (why: not supported)
+- tables (OS/2, hhea, name, etc.) (why: your font editor is going to do this for you)
+- anonymous data blocks (why: obviously)
+- reversed chaining lookup types (why: too complex for this)
+- feature implementations (adobe CS, CSS, etc.) (why: not something I want to keep up to date)
+- known bugs of implementations (why: not something I want to keep up to date)

+## Copyrights, Credits, etc.
+- The Adobe Feature File Syntax is copyright Adobe Systems Incorporated.
+- OpenType is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

+# Random Ideas
+- in the general concepts section, use plain language to describe the desired behaviors. illustrate how the processing model works by showing an iterative animation that pairs an input glyph run with sequential rules and the line by line result of applying the rules to the glyph run.
+- should there be a section that documents my preferred syntax style?